Heat kernel asymptotics for Kodaira Laplacians of high power of line bundle over complex manifolds

 \section{Heat kernel asymptotics}

-In this section, we will establish the asymptotic expansion for $A_{k\phi}(t,z,w)$, providing proof for our main theorem.
-To accomplish this, we will introduce a scaled Laplacian $\Box^q_{(k)}$ of $\Box_{k\phi}^q$ and its corresponding distribution kernel $A_{(k)}(t,z,w)$ in Section \ref{scas}.
-We then prove such $A_{(k)}(t,z,w)$ is uniformly bounded in $k$ in the $\mathscr{C}^\infty$-topology and has a uniform convergence to the heat kernel of some deformed Laplacians in $\C^n$ {described in Section \ref{mod}}.
-These uniformities are essential and can be obtained from G\aa{}rding's inequality.
+In this section, we will establish the asymptotic expansion for $A_{k\phi}(t,z,z')$ and provide a proof for our main theorem.
+To achieve this, we will introduce a scaled Laplacian $\Box^q_{(k)}$ of $\Box_{k\phi}^q$ and its corresponding distribution kernel $A_{(k)}(t,z,z')$ in Section \ref{scas}.
+We then prove such $A_{(k)}(t,z,z')$ is uniformly bounded in $k$ in the $\mathscr{C}^\infty$-topology and has a uniform convergence to the heat kernel of some deformed Laplacians in $\C^n$ (described in Section \ref{mod}).
+These uniform properties are essential and can be derived from G\aa{}rding's inequality.